 The standard set of RR mobile radio channels (35 road channels, 5 loading channels), has been assigned by Innovation, Science and Economic Development Canada (ISED), for the purpose of communicating location and direction when travelling on resource roads in British Columbia.
 Channels are assigned for use in specific areas and on specific roads to avoid conflicts between channels.
 The assignment of the standard channels must be carefully and judiciously managed to avoid conflicts with existing and future channel assignments as there are no additional RR channels anticipated to be provided for resource road mobile radio communications going forward.

-The standard bank of RR channels has been assigned to the Ministry of Forests, Lands and Natural Resource Operations and Rural Development (MFLNRORD) by ISED, to be managed and administered in conjunction with ISED.
-MFLNRORD will be responsible for administering, tracking and application of channels assignments in the field.
+The standard bank of RR channels has been assigned to the Ministry of Forests by ISED, to be managed and administered in conjunction with ISED.
+Ministry of Forests will be responsible for administering, tracking and application of channels assignments in the field.

 It is recommended that proponents for modifying channels assignments or seeking temporary channel assignments discuss and consult with other stakeholders that may be impacted.
 In particular engagement and consultation with road user groups (where they exist) should be undertaken.
 Diligence must be used to avoid mobile radio communication conflicts, ensure safe implementation and use, and promote long term sustainability of the RR channel network.

 In order to effectively and efficiently manage the RR channels, the following procedure has been established for modifying RR channel assignments in the field: